fact-benchmark/factbenchmark/model.md

 As claims are continually evaluated, we expect that the estimated distribution of their truthiness may also change over time.
-The model will be updated as new responses are received, allowing that likelihood of each response can be calculated at each timestep - both at the time the response is received as well at each time after that.
+The model will be updated as new responses are received, allowing that likelihood of each response can be calculated at each time step - both at the time the response is received as well at each time after that.

 Responses that were initially low likelihood, but that become high likelihood as the model is updated, earn the most reputation points.
 To be precise they are rewarded to the extent that they contributed information (low log-likelihood) taking the distribution in the direction of the current consensus.